capdonzarco/capdonzarco/README.md

-im always in the countryhumans area on safe server, global & esp/pt
+im always in the countryhumans area on safe server, mainly global but sometimes esp/pt

-i like the iberic peninsula, macaronesia, CPLP and central africa
+i like the iberic peninsula, macaronesia, CPLP and central africa most

 read listography for dni